-The fact of the matter, all the political commentators who had known Congress and Rahul’s father Rajiv, know it very well that Ambanis benefitted from Gandhi family the most.
-Kapil Sibol, Abhishek Singhavi, Chidambaram as well as former President Pranab Mukherjee were considered to be too close to Ambanis hence Rahul’s attack became useless as his party people themselves were not convinced about Ambanis.
-In his resignation letter Rahul talks about this ‘aloofness’ when he says that ‘We fought a strong and dignified election.
+The fact of the matter is all the political commentators who had known Congress and Rahul’s father Rajiv, know it very well that Ambanis benefitted from Gandhi’s family the most.
+Kapil Sibal, Abhishek Singhvi, Chidambaram as well as former President Pranab Mukherjee were considered to be too close to Ambanis hence Rahul’s attack became useless as his party people themselves were not convinced about Ambanis.
+In his resignation letter, Rahul talks about this ‘aloofness’ when he says ‘We fought a strong and dignified election.
 Our campaign was one of brotherhood, tolerance and respect for all of India’s people, religions and communities.
 I personally fought the prime minister, the Rashtriya Swayamsevak Sangh (RSS) and the institutions they have captured with all my being.
 I fought because I love India.
 And I fought to defend the ideals India was built upon.
 At times, I stood completely alone and am extremely proud of it.
 I have learned so much from the spirit and dedication of our workers and party members, men and women who have taught me about love and decency,”

 Secondly, Janeu itself is about caste supremacy and deny the right to wear it by the majority of the Bahujan who are counted as Hindus in the census.
 A majority of the Bahujan are denied dignity and human rights in the caste structure.
 Rahul Gandhi’s speeches had nothing to offer for Dalits and Muslims because of the fear of the ‘Hindu’ backlash.
 It happens because of ambiguity of ideas otherwise who could say that the circumstances today were not that vitiated and dangerous as during the partition when Nehru fought with his might against the attempt to create a Hindu theocratic state in India.
-The ambiguous ‘love’ that he often invokes is nothing in the absence of substantial take on against the hate project s of the Sangh parivar particularly against the Muslims.
+The ambiguous ‘love’ that he often invokes is nothing in the absence of a substantial take on against the hate projects of the Sangh Parivar, particularly against the Muslims.

-The fact is powerful governments which included his grandmother’s as well as his father’s always demolished institutions.
-Modi has not invented anything new as he is purely following the guidelines of what Mrs. Indira Gandhi did in 1975 and afterwards.
+The fact is powerful governments including his grandmother’s as well as his father’s always demolished institutions.
+Modi has not invented anything new as he is purely following the guidelines of what Mrs Indira Gandhi did in 1975 and afterwards.
 Institutions collapsed.
-Modi has got the art of sophistry plus the middle classes which were victim of emergency are enjoying this modern emergency voluntarily as long as the Gandhis and their families be made responsible for all the evils and ills of India.
+Modi has got the art of sophistry plus the middle classes which were victims of the emergency are enjoying this modern emergency voluntarily as long as the Gandhis and their families are made responsible for all the evils and ills of India.

-The issue of not merely EVMs but also of autonomy and independence of Election Commission is of great concern and essential for all the parties to protect their integrity and ensure that they remain autonomous.
+The issue of not merely EVMs but also of autonomy and independence of the Election Commission is of great concern and essential for all the parties to protect their integrity and ensure that they remain autonomous.

 Rahul Gandhi said, “A free and fair election requires the neutrality of a country’s institutions; an election cannot be fair without arbiters – a free press, an independent judiciary, and a transparent election commission that is objective and neutral.
 Nor can an election be free if one party has a complete monopoly on financial resources.